Low Power Embedded System Design is on the rise.

 - For onboard voltage conversion use switching DC-DC converter instead of LDO/Linear regulator, if it is not limiting the performance of the circuit.
 Linear regulators are very inefficient in power conversion, they work on dissipation mode where power equivalent to voltage difference x current is dissipated as heat.

-7. LED: LEDs onboard can easily consume 1-5mA per LED, if there are LEDs on board you can do the following:
+LEDs onboard can easily consume 1-5mA per LED depending on the series resistance used.
+If there are LEDs on board you can do the following: